muggy8/improbable/have-and-havenot/o3TDyzle.md

 Using the tension in my hip to foot tendon, aided by my leg muscles, I rocketed towards Adrian with several gs of acceleration.

-All for a flying kick.
+All that just for a flying kick.

 Yet somehow, Adrian seemed to have been able to attempt a block in time.